 First, questions were raised about the choice of diseases.
 Though the introductory presenter stated that the ideal CHIM would be one in which no animal model was available, it was clear that animal models have been used for all three diseases.
 At the same time, the specialist presenter acknowledged that there was no point in this particular group discussing a CHIM for chikungunya, as it has no treatment.
 One person also pointed out that malaria is so extensively researched that a human challenge study is not likely to produce substantial and critical information, other than to test a new vaccine.

 Additional questions came up in the case of typhoid, for which there is already a vaccine.
-One of the participants argued that if the current vaccine was used widely enough, it would be sufficient to create herd immunity to typhoid despite its limited efficacy; there was no need for a new typhoid vaccine using CHIM.
-Separately, someone asked, would the new vaccine be tested against a placebo when a vaccine already existed?* Such testing would seem to violate national and international ethical guidelines that restrict the use of a placebo in research when an effective intervention exists.
+A participant argued that if the current vaccine was used widely enough, it would be sufficient to create herd immunity to typhoid despite its limited efficacy.
+Hence, there was no need for a new typhoid vaccine using CHIM.
+Separately, someone asked if the new vaccine would be tested against a placebo when a vaccine already existed?* Such testing would seem to violate national and international ethical guidelines that restrict the use of a placebo in research when an effective intervention exists.

 At this meeting, too, opinions were divided on the use of CHIM in India– whether it was needed, whether the necessary regulatory structure was in place, and whether it could be conducted ethically.
 A number of participants expressed their reservations, but others viewed human challenge trials as both essential and inevitable in India.